Loire Valley 8 days

 Our first visit and tasting will be at Domaine Charles Joguet where we will have a “vignerons” lunch.
 Afterwards we visit Chateau de la Grille in mid-afternoon for a tasting.
 On the drive back to the hotel, if we have time, we will stop at Fontevraud Abbey, the final resting place of the Plantagenet Kings and Queens of England.

-Sunday This morning we head westwards and visit the Chateau des Vaults with its Domaine du Closel.
-Following the visit we continue to the reiverside for lunch at the Monkey Bar (looks better than it sounds!) at Bouchemain.
+Sunday This morning we head westwards and visit the Chateau des Vaults in Domaine du Closel at Savennieres.
+Following this visit we continue to the riverside for lunch at the Monkey Bar (looks better than it sounds!) at Bouchemain.

 Tuesday We leave Saumur and travel northwards to the coast.
 As we near St Malo we will make a stop at one of the Breton Cider makers for a tasting.
 We then continue to St Malo where we catch the 2030 sailing to Portsmouth.
 Once on board we will have dinner together for the last time.